 So what if you have mixed results?
 I see this all the time.
 We work with a client and notice that social is going great, but our SEO is behind.
 Or that search visibility is great, but we aren’t getting the clicks we want.

 When you find yourself in one of these situations, again, look at the data.
 See what is working and do more of that.
 Uncover what is not working and find out why then try to fix it.

 Marketing is not an exact science.
 Run small experiments and track your results.
 Then apply what you’ve learned to your campaign as a whole.

 Putting in the work and not getting a return right away is hard.
-Especially in today’s world when it seems like every week a new “overnight success” is being celebrated in the media.
+Especially in today’s world when it seems like every week, a new “overnight success” is being celebrated in the media.
 The key is to set realistic expectations and know what your goals are.
-None of the great successes ever happened over night.
-They all were the result of hard working, pushing past excuses, making pivots and not being afraid to fail.
+None of the great successes ever happened overnight.
+They all were the result of hard work, pushing past excuses, making pivots, and not being afraid to fail.
 If you find yourself wondering why you’re not getting results, I encourage you to keep doing the work that matters.